Physical Education with Mrs. K!

 What do students do in Physical Education classes?

 Our gymnasium is alive with music and activity on any given day.
 Our main purpose is for students to feel a sense of success in the gymnasium.
 We introduce many different activities so that students may be well-rounded.
 Students practice skills both individually and in groups as they are incorporated in games and routines.
 Dance and rhythm play an important role in classes and are part of the New Jersey State Core Curriculum Standards for Health and Physical Education.
 All students will engage in some form of dance to promote coordination.
-Students perform a unit of jumping rope which culminates in our school-wide Jump Rope for Heart event.
+Students perform a unit of jumping rope which culminates in our school-wide Kids Heart Challenge event.

 STEM Mission Statement